fu4303/portfolio-cassiecodes/src/posts/swipey-image-grids.md

 See, it's as simple as counting out some grid blocks.

 > 💡 We want the pink rectangle to be on top so you'll notice it's last in the DOM.
-This is becasue SVG has an implicit drawing order and `z-index` doesn't work, no matter how many 9999's you put in.
+This is because SVG has an implicit drawing order and `z-index` doesn't work, no matter how many 9999's you put in.

 Cool, so here's our lovely responsive SVG grid.